Hypfer/lovelace-valetudo-map-card/README.md

 Draws the map from a Xiaomi vacuum cleaner, that is rooted and flashed with [Valetudo](https://github.com/Hypfer/Valetudo), in a [Home Assistant](https://www.home-assistant.io/) Lovelace card.

 ## Valetudo
-Currently, there are 2 big Valetudo projects:

-### Valetudo
-The original Valetudo, found on https://github.com/Hypfer/Valetudo.
-For this one, both the MQTT and REST methods are supported.
-No further tools are necessary.

-### Valetudo RE
-A popular fork, found on https://github.com/rand256/valetudo.
-If you want to use this repository with Valetudo RE, you will have to set up [valetudo-mapper](https://github.com/rand256/valetudo-mapper) and set `publishMapData` to `true` in that `/app/config.json`.
-You will have to use the MQTT configuration for this repository.
+Valetudo can be found on https://github.com/Hypfer/Valetudo.
+This is the only version of Valetudo we officially support.

+It is recommended to use at least Valetudo 0.6.
+Older versions of Valetudo are only supported in "Legacy Mode", which will likely be removed in the future.

 ## Install